Best GPS Medical Alert Systems, Tested and Reviewed in 2025

 - Pendant and mobile phone systems available

 Lively is a unique provider, as they offer hybrid cell phones and GPS medical alert systems.
 For the 91 percent of seniors ages 65+ who own a cell phone,1 a phone with a built-in medical alert system offers the best of both worlds.
 You can stay connected and protected with one device.
 Many older adults may avoid purchasing a medical alert system because of its appearance, so Lively’s phones are a great solution as they provide discreet, on-the-go protection.
 My grandma is a big fan of Lively’s phones for this very reason.
-She owns a Medical Guardian system, but she loves that Lively’s devices look just like a regular cell phone.
-For those who are just looking for a medical alert device, Lively also offers a stand-alone GPS system.
+She owns a Medical Guardian system, but she loves that Lively’s devices look just like regular cell phones.
+For those who are just looking for a medical alert device, Lively also offers a stand-alone GPS.

 Whether you go with a device or phone, you’ll have your pick of Lively’s health and safety features.
 For even more flexibility, you can pay for the health and safety services, and, rather than purchase a Lively device, use them on your Apple Watch or Alexa-enabled smart speaker.

-Keep in mind that Lively charges an upfront equipment and activation fee for your chosen device.
+Keep in mind that Lively charges an up-front equipment and activation fee for your chosen device.
 I’m not a big fan of activation fees, but they might be worth it if you’re looking for a senior-friendly phone with medical alert protection.
 If you opt for one of Lively's phones, you’ll also be charged a monthly talk, text, and/or data fee.

-» Dive Deeper: Lively medical alert review
+» Dive Deeper: Lively Medical Alert Review

 Pros & Cons:Pros About Lively

-- Cell phone and smartphone options
+- Cell phone and stand-alone medical alert options

 - Fast, 24/7 emergency response